gabriel/swiftui-patterns/docs/dependencies/dependencies.md

 [github.com/pointfreeco/swift-dependencies](https://github.com/pointfreeco/swift-dependencies)
 is a powerful dependency injection library from Point-Free that provides a clean, type-safe way to manage dependencies in Swift applications.
 It's designed with SwiftUI in mind and offers excellent support for testing and modular architecture.

+How it Works: You define a DependencyKey that specifies a liveValue for your app and a testValue for testing.
+You then extend DependencyValues to create a new key path for your dependency.
+In your views or view models, you use the @Dependency property wrapper to access the dependency.

 ## Basic Usage

 ### 1. Define Dependencies